How We Do It

 Following this success the group is investigating further amateur radio data communications techniques.
 The South East Hants group have been working with Easypal and we are looking at this as a part of local intergroup capability.

-Last Updated on 24th February 2021 by Julian
+Last Updated on 11th October 2024 by Viv